joleeene/CAToolbox_UI/README.md

 Python 3.0+ based.

 # HOW TO USE THIS
-Download this to your storage, open the script in Maya and modify the path.
+Download this to your storage, open the script in Maya but before you run it, modify the ui_file_path in Path.py first.
+Let it point to the .ui file in your directory.

+# HOW TO UPDATE
+Just copy everything in CAToolbox_UI_src.py and paste in your local file.